 Like other puppies, Juneau went to puppy classes.
 We didn't have to teach him much since as he taught himself ways to help and please us, simply by paying attention to his humans and their ways.

-Juneau doesn't bark but he talks (like many Chinooks) and I often think he doesn't consider us smart as we clearly don't get what he says.
+Juneau doesn't bark but he talks (like many Chinooks) and I often think he is smarter than us as his understanding of our language is clearly well advanced to our understanding of his.
 Thankfully, Juneau has reduced his communication skills to our level.
 He talks, then walks off a few steps with his head nodding sideways to indicate we should follow.
 He stops after a few steps to make sure we actually follow him.
-He then proceeds to wherever he wants to lead us and puts his nose on the object of his contention or desire, such as the freezer door when he wants to eat ice cubes!
-On the other hand, Juneau comprehends the English language rather well (gotta watch what you say around this boy!!)
+He then proceeds to wherever he wants to lead us and puts his nose on the object of his contention or desire, such as the freezer door when he wants to eat ice cubes.

-Smart, funny and entertaining beyond believe and a true lover of people and any creature alive, the kind of dog many us dreams of!
+Smart, funny and entertaining beyond believe and a true lover of people and any creature alive, a companion, the kind of dog many us dream of.